rakus/extensible-maven-completion/README.md

 If the environment variable `mvn_completion_no_parsing` is set to any non-empty value, parsing the POMs is disabled all together.
-This is useful on machines with slow file IO (maybe due to a virus scanner monitoring all file operations) or very large code bases.
+This is useful on machines with slow file IO or very large code bases.

 __mvn_completion_parser__